Layr-Labs/eigenlayer-contracts/docs/core/accounting/SlashingEdgeCase.md

 6. Alice checkpoints her slash from step 3. `withdrawable: 24 ETH`
     - `restakedExecutionLayerGwei = 16`.
 This is the AVSs attributable slashed amount, but it increases once Alice completely exits.
     - `BCSF= 48/64 = 0.75`
-7. Alice completes her withdrawal as shares from undelegaiton.
+7. Alice completes her withdrawal as shares from undelegation.
 No affect since the operator's magnitude was 0
 8. Alice exits her validator from step 5. `withdrawable: 24 ETH`
     - `restakedExecutionLayerGwei = 48`
 9. Alice queues a withdrawal for all shares. `scaledShares = 32`